Go to content Go to the menu

 Published on: January 30 , 2025

-Initiated by Paris 1 Panthéon-Sorbonne University and the University of Toulon in July...
+Launched by Paris 1 Panthéon-Sorbonne University and the University of Toulon in July…

-Call for applications | Collaborative Doctoral Platform Nutrition – Food Systems (FOODS)
+Call for Applications | Nutrition and Food Systems (FOODS) Collaborative Doctoral Platform

-Content type: Call for projects
+Content type: Call for proposals

 Published on: January 21 , 2025

-Content type: Call for projects
+Content type: Call for proposals

 Published on: December 6 , 2024

-Key Initiative CLAPAS
+Key Initiative: CLAPAS

 Content type: Page